Acupuncture for Regional Pain Syndrome

 • Qi stagnation

-• Cold retention to stagnate the flow of blood and qi
+• Cold retention stagnates the flow of blood and qi

 • Blood obstruction and qi stagnation